the-peon-project/peon-wartable/containers/steamcmd-wine/README.md

 3. Change the settings in `.env` to your desired server settings
 4. Make sure that `server_start` is owned by the docker user and is executable `chown 1000:1000 server_start && chmod u+x server_start`
 5. Run `docker-compose up -d` or `docker compose up -d` (depending on your distribution).
-6. Get your container name or container id.
+6. Get your container name or container ID.
 Run `docker ps` and identify which container was just started,
 7. You can follow the installation/deployment of the files with `docker logs --follow [container_name].
-It should process all the way through to where you see the game server running and producing logs.
+It should process through to where you see the game server running and producing logs.
 From here you should be able to connect and join your game.

 The installation will take several minutes, depending on your connection, as this image is designed to handle as many game servers as possible, so we do not pre-stage any one game's data files (however, once downloaded, you can copy the files in `./data` to the `./data` of another directory if you want to spin up a second server).

 #### Docker Run

 > This **can** be deployed as a stand-alone container to run a Windows-based Steam game server, without the PEON integration.
 > This can be done as follows.

 ```bash